-There's no escaping that winter is well on its way and when it comes to battling the elements only the best umbrellas will do.
+There's no escaping elements, even when the sun is meant to be shining.
+When it comes to battling the elements only the best umbrellas will do.

 It's time to accept keeping dry has once more crept up near top of our collective to-do list.
 That's right, it's time to start carrying an umbrella again.